 - Employment with a start-up!

-Without approval from the Estonian Unemployment Insurance Fund, but fulfilling the salary criterion applies for:
+Without approval from the Estonian Unemployment Insurance Fund, fulfilling the salary criterion applies to:

 - expert, adviser or consultant (professional qualification is required);

 - to work in a sphere listed in an order of the Government of the Republic, in which there is a need to reduce labour shortages;

 - to perform managerial or supervisory functions of a legal person registered in Estonia.

-More exemptions and specifics are established for scientific research, employment of a top specialist, employed as a temporary agency worker, working at a startup and working as an employee transferred within an undertaking.
+More exemptions and specifics are established for scientific research, employment of a top specialist, employment as a temporary agency worker, working at a startup and working as an employee transferred within an undertaking.

 More detailed information from the Police and Border Guard Board.

-One common exemption applies to top specialists: top specialist is an individual with appropriate professional training or experience.
+One common exemption applies to top specialists: a top specialist is an individual with appropriate professional training or experience.
 When applying for a residence permit, the qualification of the individual might be checked with different documents (education, previous work experience etc.).